corescript-lang/docs/README.md

 "*Corescript is a bare-bones minimalist computer language designed
 to be a jump-start for people getting into computer programming.*"

 Corescript is not a production language.
-It is a learning tool.
+It is a learning and
-You can write advanced things in Corescript by pushing it to it's
+prototyping tool.
+You can write advanced things in Corescript by
-limits, and we encourage you to do so, but not seriously.
+pushing it to it's limits, and we encourage you to do so, but not seriously.

 Now that we have that out of the way, welcome to the official
 Corescript documentation.